 Next year Ethereum is going to release a massive update which will initiate improvements in network speed and scalability.
 But there’s still a long way to the Ethereum 2.0 blockchain and it will probably take several years to get there.
 What does the future hold for Ethereum and what will the ETH price be in five years?
-Learn in our Ethereum price prediction for 2019, 2020 and 2025.
+Learn in our Ethereum price prediction for the next five years from 2020 to 2025.

 What is Ethereum